🚨 Heads up! This course is no longer supported. We recommend checking out our Webflow Essentials course.

 Transcript

-So in the last video, we went pretty smoothly.
-We connected our Remote Server, we uploaded the site.
-And it all went nicely.
-Now I bet you, more than half a year you're going to have loads of problems getting the FTP connected.
-There's a few things.
-There's a few easy things to check, then there are a few hard ones.
-So let's look at the easiest ones.
+Right.
+So in the last video it went pretty smoothly.
+We connected up our remote server, we've uploaded the site and it all went nicely.
+Now I betcha more than half a year are gonna have loads of problems getting FTP connected.
+And it's just, uh, there's a few things.
+There's a few easy things to check, and then there's a few harder ones.

-The next thing to check is changing your wireless network.
-At the moment I'm connected to the work wireless so that means that my Dreamweaver is trying to go through the router and out to GoDaddy, the host.
-Sometimes the routers can be a bit ruthless and not let Dreamweaver through.
-So the easy thing to check, because it might not be your settings, it might be that the router is a bit too security conscious.
-So the easy thing to do is, in my case I just take my laptop home, and plug and connect it to the wireless at home and try it there.
-Or if you're stuck at work, or home, try setting up a wireless network via your cell phone and put on the hotspot, and connect via that.
+And sometimes the routers can be a bit ruthless and not let if a dreamweaver through.
+So the easy thing to check, 'cause it might not be your settings, it might be that the router is a bit too, um, security conscious.
+So the easy thing to do is, in my case, I just take my laptop home and plug and connect to the wireless network at home and try it there.
+Or if you're stuck at work or home, um, try setting up a wireless network via your cell phone.
+Um, put in a hotspot and connect via that.
 And if it starts working, that means it's your modem's problem.
-And if it's your modem's problem what you need to do is find out the manufacturer of your modem, and the model number.
-And then figure out how to get inside your modem and change the Port Forwarding.
-You have to do some Googling to do it.
-You also need to Google 'Port Forwarding' in Dreamweaver to figure out what Port needs to get forwarded.

-Now the next thing is to plead ignorance and call your hosting company, and ask for help.
-Let's say, I called the hosting company, GoDaddy today.
-Got through after 2 minutes of waiting, that's not bad.
-And I got a great guy named Scott to help me out with some bits I was doing on my server.
-I just plead ignorance, I just said I'm not sure what I' doing, please help me, and amazing, it was free.
-He took five minutes to sort out.
-And he helped me get some server problems sorted out.
-So don't be afraid to call your hosting company.
-So many people pay for hosting, and then never call them.
-They've got a help desk, yes, spend some time.
-Chat with them, tell them what you're doing with Dreamweaver, and the problems you're having and the things you tested, and hopefully they can help you out.
+Got through after two minutes of waiting.
+That's not bad.
+And I got a great guy named Scott to help me out with some bits that I was doing on my server.
+And I just plead ignorance.
+I just say, I'm not sure what I'm doing, please help me.
+And amazing, it was free took, uh, maybe he took five minutes to sort out and he helped me get some server problems sorted out.

 • Powered by Marvin